The Yon river, the green lung of the Valley!

 The Moulin de Rambourg

 The river continues its journey south.
-It crosses the town of Nesmy, and allowed the Rambourg mill, the only watermill that can be visited in the Vendée, to be irrigated since its construction, and until 1981, when its activity stopped definitively.
+It crosses the town of Nesmy, and allowed the Rambourg mill, the only visitable water mill in the Valley, to be irrigated since its construction, and until 1981, when its activity definitively stopped.

 The river continues its course towards the town of Rives de l'Yon, and descends to Piquet.
 Carved into the granite rock by water, the natural site offers a breathtaking spectacle to visitors in search of adventure.
 Indeed, the water has drawn, in an incredible granite chaos, the famous Gargantua Pots.
 The path that borders the river allows you to let yourself go in the heart of a natural parenthesis.